HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 Forgiveness Therapy [6]

 can help you free yourself from the illusion of anger, which has controlled you, by growing in the desire and moral virtue of love.
 The story of Joseph in the Book of Genesis provides a full illustration of the definitions and concepts within Forgiveness Therapy.
-Christ Himself said that it was most important to love (Mat 22:34-40) and, He was consistent in His response, every time he received a question about forgiveness.
+4Giveness+™ is the version of Forgiveness Therapy that stops the repetition of anger and is like salt that doesn’t lose its flavor.

 FAQ